krmaffey/Portfolio/README.md

 I hope that my time in this course allows me to have a sense of how to construct a visualization with the appropriate color, typology, and story for any given context.
 I hope it makes me feel more comfortable when I go to design something, and that I can do so faster than I can right now.
 Once I graduate from CMU, I'll go back to working for the organization that is funding my degree.

+I'm excited to update this section by saying that this course has been phenomenally instructive!
+I feel very prepared to visualize data as I move into my next role.

 ## Portfolio